Sagetech-Avionics/Sagetech-Avionics.github.io/documentation/ARDUPILOT_MXS_PR.md

     - Ensure that ADSB_TYPE is set to "4"
     - Set ADSB_RF_SELECT to "0" to place the MXS in OFF mode
     - Ensure that ADSB_OPTION is set to "8" (or set bit 3) to enable manual configuration.
-    - Reboot the flight controller.
 2. Connect to the MXS with Mission Control (i.e. through COM 0).
 Make your configurations in the installation control panel.
     - Manually set the COM 1 port baud rate to 57600.
     - Optionally set other desired settings (i.e. ICAO, emitter category, aircraft size, etc.)
-3. Connect the flight controller to the MXS.
+3. Reboot the flight controller.
 4. Power cycle the flight controller, and connect to it with Mission Planner.

 The MXS should be configured correctly, and the correct settings should appear in the ADSB parameter tree.